brightbox/autoscaler/cluster-autoscaler/cloudprovider/brightbox/README.md

 group and all autoscaled servers created are placed within it as well as the scaling group.

+The Brightbox Cloud provider only supports auto-discovery mode using this pattern. `node-group-auto-discovery' and 'nodes` options are effectively ignored.

 ## Cluster configuration

 If you are using the [Kubernetes Cluster